ResearchMachine/Solution-of-stationary-filtration-equation-with-the-Riesz-potential/README.md

 ### III.
 Key Results
+A computational method for a new predictive model of hydrodynamics with memory has been developed and implemented.
+The computational problem of the model and the solution method are highlighted.

-* numerical scheme is constructed for the steady case;
+* Numerical scheme is constructed for the steady case;
-* explicit numerical scheme for non-steady equation is constructed.
+* Explicit numerical scheme for non-steady equation is constructed.

 ### III.
 Content